The publisher’s way to go from surviving to thriving.

 That doesn’t mean that we put publishers in a limited position, they can keep using all the popular ad-tech tools as before.
 We just claim users who are under myGaru protection will keep far away from the wild west world of ‘modern ad tech’.

-The main thing is that myGaru while delivering the treasure of benefits to publishers, we enhance our users' rights and deliver the desired user experience.
+The main thing is that myGaru while delivering the treasure of benefits to publishers, will enhance our users' rights and deliver the desired user experience.
 Perfectly funded favourite websites and apps are free for use and give a secured personalised experience.
 This is how we see a better tomorrow for the user-centric digital world.